HL7/cql/input/pages/02-authorsguide.md

 ### Statements

-A CQL Library can contain zero or more [.kw]#define# statements describing named expressions that can be referenced either from other expressions within the same library or by containing quality and decision support artifacts.
+A CQL Library can contain zero or more <span class="kw">define</span> statements describing named expressions that can be referenced either from other expressions within the same library or by containing quality and decision support artifacts.

 The following example illustrates a simple define statement: